-When you arrive at camp only one adult leader needs to stop at Welcome Center to check-in with the administration staff.
+When you arrive at camp only one adult leader needs to stop at the Welcome Center to check-in with the administration staff.
 The rest of your unit can proceed to the campsite and start setting up.
 We prefer either the Scoutmaster or Camp Coordinator stops, however, any adult leader who was involved in the planning process can check-in.
 During check-in, we'll:

 - Verify your unit roster

 - Collect and review copies of everyone's health forms

 - Collect your food count form

 - Collect any ATV E-Course Certificates and Hold Harmless Agreements,

-- Collect Logging Camp Shooting Sports Waiver
+- Collect Logging Camp Shooting

+Sports Waiver

 - Collect Bear training acknowledgement

 - Verify Scout programs

-- Pick up Scout and Troop schedules
+- Share Scout and Troop schedules

-- Receive parking passes
+- Distribute parking passes

-- Receive wristbands and nametags
+- Distribute wristbands and nametags